strayMat/tag_serve/README.md

 ## Installing from source

-You can also install tag_serve from source by cloning our git repository:
+You can install `tag_serve` from source by cloning the git repository:

 `git clone https://github.com/strayMat/tag_serve.git`

 Create a Python 3.6 virtual environment, and install the necessary requirements by running:

 `scripts/install_requirements.sh`

-Add FR_MODEL=true before the script if you want to load the spacy language modele for french.
+(Add FR_MODEL=true before the script if you want to load the spacy language modele for french)

 ## Call the API

 ### Launch API and web demo locally